-Certification of effort is a federal requirement that UNM agrees to when a contract or grant is accepted that is fully or partly funded by the federal government.
+Certification of effort is an Office of Management and Budget (OMB) Circular A-21 requirement that UNM agrees to when a contract or grant is accepted that is fully or partly funded by the federal government.
 Timely effort reports, generated by UNM, are used to document the certification of effort.
-The federal requirement is designed to ensure that:
+The OMB requirement is designed to ensure that:

-- a) The percent of effort expended on each project is not less than the percent of effort committed to the sponsor to spend on the project; and - b) The percent of effort expended on each project is not less than the percent of salary charged to the project.
+a) The percent of effort expended on each project is not less than the percent of effort committed to the sponsor to spend on the project. b) The percent of effort expended on each project is not less than the percent of salary charged to the project.